cmu-phil/tetrad-fx/README.md

 # Some Documentation

-Here is a screenshot of the current state of the project.
+Here is a screenshot of the first draft of the project.
 I guess I could have done the borders better.
 The little green G is Grammarly correcting my text, sorry.
 Though honestly it is kind of nice to have that available.